 Please see our page on Australian Publishers at: https://pcwc.org.au/australian-publishers/ which contains information on Australia publishing houses and the prizes some of these publishers conduct.
 For Manuscript Prizes and Mentoring Opportunities in Australia with some international opportunities, please see: https://pcwc.org.au/manuscript-prizes-mentoring-opportunities/

 State Writing Centres

 Each state in Australia has a state writing organisation.
 In West Australia, our peak body is WritingWA.
 The WritingWA website has information on the publishing process, writing competitions, events and a list of qualified authors/editors/manuscript assessors (paid services) which can be found in the Literati section.
 WritingWA also produces free e-newsletters which writers may subscribe to here.
 In other Australian states, please refer to:

 The Australian Society of Authors is the professional association for authors and provides Advocacy, Support and Advice to its members.
 Some resources on the site are free and writers can sign up to their free e-newsletter.
 The ASA also offers a Contract Review Service for its members: https://www.asauthors.org/services/contract-assessment

 Editing and Manuscript Assessors

-For editing services, aside from information on each state’s writing website, please see the Institute of Professional Editors.
-There are branches in most Australian states or territories.
-The links to these branches can be found here:
+You will also find a data base of editors on The Institute of Professional Editors (IPEd) website HERE.
+IPEd also has branches in most Australian states or territories.
+The links to these branches can be found HERE.

-Details of manuscript assessors and editors in your state can also be found via state-based writing centres, or in some cases, check with your local writing centre.
-Please see the section at the top of the page.
+For writers in other states, please also check with your state writing centres, or in some cases, check with your local writing centre.
+Please see the section: State Writing Centres.

 The Australian Copyright Council provides free information for writers on different copyright issues.
 There are a number of free downloadable resources on their website.